TransmitSecurity/ciam-expressjs-vanilla-samples/hosted-webauthn-for-logged-out-users/README.md

   - Browse to the authentication page by clicking the "here" link below the registration button
   - Enter the username you used to register and click on "Continue with passkey"
   - You'll be redirected to the hosted passkey authentication page
-  - complete the authentication flow, and you'll be redirected back to a complete page with authentication data
+  - complete the authentication flow, and you'll be redirected back to a home page with the ID token.
+- Transaction Signing
+  - From the login page, Browse to the Transaction page by clicking the "here" link below the authentication button
+  - Fill the transaction details, money transfer or custom, and click on "Continue to transaction page"
+  - You'll be redirected to the hosted confirm transaction page
+  - Click confirm, select the passkey you want to sign with, and complete the transaction flow
+  - You'll be redirected back to a complete page with ID Token containing the "approval_data" details.

 ## Notes